 Anna Neatrour is a librarian with too much manga in her house.
 She started blogging at TangognaT in 2003 about libraries, books, manga, and comics.
 She created Manga Report to focus only on manga reviews in 2010.
 Anna is a member of the writing collective known as The Bureau Chiefs, authors of FakeAPStylebook and the book Write More Good.
 Anna contributed the Bringing the Drama column to Manga Bookshelf before joining the team in Nov 2012.
 When not reading, Anna can be found knitting or wrangling small children.

 Michelle Smith has been writing reviews of books and comics (of various persuasions) at her blog Soliloquy in Blue since 2006.
 From 2008 to 2010, she wrote for PopCultureShock’s Manga Recon, serving as the Senior Manga Editor from 2009 onwards.
-She has also written for CBR’s Comics Should Be Good and participates in The NANA Project series of roundtables (along with Danielle Leigh and Melinda Beasi) that are hosted there.
+She has also written for CBR’s Comics Should Be Good and participated in The NANA Project series of roundtables (along with Danielle Leigh and MJ) that are hosted there.
 After contributing to Manga Bookshelf for a year, she finally caved to peer pressure and officially joined the team in June 2011.
-Aside from reading, Michelle’s main passion is music (especially popular music produced between ’71 and ’74), though she also enjoys genre television and attempting to broaden her culinary horizons.
+Aside from reading, Michelle’s main passion is music (especially popular music produced between ’71 and ’74), though she also enjoys fountain pens, nail polish, genre television, and podcasts.
 She lives in Florida.